top of page

 HEPATITIS A

-There are 2 vaccines that protect against hepatitis A:
+Two vaccines protect against hepatitis A:

 • The hepatitis A vaccine protects infants, children, and adults from hepatitis A